Keewano Unity SDK

 Keewano.Item[] doubledReward = { new Keewano.Item("Coins", 100) }; // 50 * 2

-KeewanoSDK.ReportAdItemsGranted(placement, doubledReward);
+KeewanoSDK.ReportAdItemsGranted(PLACEMENT, doubledReward);

 }